bhuisgen/neon-webdocs/docs/neon/configuration/fetcher/modules/providers/rest/index.md

     my-resource:
       raw:
         api:
+          # highlight-start
           method: GET
           url: https://backend/v1/my-resource
           params:
             limit: 10
+          # highlight-end
 ```

 - The provider **api** is defined to use the provider module `rest`.
-- The loader rules defines a rule for the resource _\_\_my-resource_ and this rule loads this resource using the
+- The loader rules defines a rule for the resource _my-resource_ and this rule loads this resource using the
   provider **api** with the given configuration.

 ## Directives {#directives}